Sigmadex/v0-proto/bug-bounty.md

 The following are not within the scope of the Program:

-- Any contract located under [contracts/test](./contracts/test) or [contracts/lens](./contracts/lens).
+- Any contracts in another repository.
 - Bugs in any third party contract or platform that interacts with the Sigmadex Smart Contracts.
 - Vulnerabilities already reported and/or discovered in contracts built by third parties on Sigmadex.
 - Any bugs which have been reported already.

-Vulnerabilities on third party sites are not considered bugs.
+Vulnerabilities on third party sites are not considered bugs as Sigmadex cannot modify third party contract code.

 ## Presumption